Putin agreed to let US, Europe offer NATO-style security protections for Ukraine, Trump envoy says

 “We made progress in the sense that we identified potential areas of agreement, but there remains some big areas of disagreement.
 So we’re still a long ways off,” Rubio said.

-Zelenskyy and Europeans leaders are scheduled to meet Monday with Trump at the White House.
-They heard from the president after his meeting with Putin.
+Zelenskyy and Europeans leaders, who heard from Trump after the summit, are scheduled to meet with him at the White House on Monday.

 “I think everybody agreed that we had made progress.
 Maybe not enough for a peace deal, but we are on the path for the first time,” Witkoff said.